History of banking: England

-In the City of London there were no banking houses operating in a manner recognized as so today until the 17th century, although the London Royal Exchange was established in 1565.
+In the City of London, the Royal Exchange was established in 1565.
+In the 17th century, banking houses began operating in a manner recognizable today.

-17th–19th centuries – The emergence of modern banking
+17th–19th centuries: emergence of modern banking

 By the end of the 16th century and during the 17th, the traditional banking functions of accepting deposits, moneylending, money changing, and transferring funds were combined with the issuance of bank debt that served as a substitute for gold and silver coins.

 New banking practices promoted commercial and industrial growth by providing a safe and convenient means of payment and a money supply more responsive to commercial needs, as well as by "discounting" business debt.
 By the end of the 17th century, banking was also becoming important for the funding requirements of the combative European states.
 This would lead on to government regulations and the first central banks.
 The success of the new banking techniques and practices in Amsterdam and London helped spread the concepts and ideas elsewhere in Europe.